omnibor/spec/spec/SPEC.md

 - `gitoid:blob:sha1`
 - `gitoid:blob:sha256`

-### Input Manifest
+### Artifact Input Manifest

-An Input Manifest for an Artifact enumerates the inputs to the build tool that produced the artifact.
+An Artifact Input Manifest for an Artifact enumerates the inputs to the build tool that produced the artifact.

+Hereafter in the spec Artifact Input Manifest will simply be referred to as Input Manifest.

 A given Input Manifest utilizes precisely one Artifact Identifier Type.